-- 3. This Section shall sunset on July 1, 2023 unless further extended by City Council. - 4.
-This Section shall not authorize conduct that: (1) is prohibited by orders or directives of the Alameda County Health Officer, or (2) violates federal or State law. - B. Equity Criteria for Temporary License of City Property.
+- 3. This Section shall not authorize conduct that: (1) is prohibited by orders or directives of the Alameda County Health Officer, or (2) violates federal or State law. - B. Equity Criteria for Temporary License of City Property.
 Outdoor Dining and Retail approved uses who meet the above application requirements shall also satisfy each of the below Equity Criteria to be eligible for the temporary program set forth in Subsection A above. - 1.
-Applicant's business is in an area of the City that has been disproportionately impacted by or is particularly disproportionately vulnerable to the COVID-19 virus, as documented by data obtained by the City or provided by the applicant; - 2.
-Applicant cannot otherwise feasibly use sidewalks, parking lanes, private outdoor areas, or rights-of-way as set forth in this Chapter enabling the temporary-license; and - 3.
+Applicant's business is in an area of the City that has been disproportionately impacted or is particularly disproportionately vulnerable to the COVID-19 virus, as documented by data obtained by the City or provided by the applicant; - 2.
+Applicant cannot otherwise feasibly use sidewalks, parking lanes, private outdoor areas, or rights-of-way as set forth in this Chapter enabling the temporary license; and - 3.
 Applicant has demonstrated economic hardship related to the COVID-19 pandemic, and a business plan to address such hardship through temporary use of City Property.